 Time to take the quiz!
 Prepare a pen and paper for this test, write down the cities we recommend based on your choices.
 By the end, you will have a list of the best places to move to.

 Start A Quick Personality Test

 Before we tell you what the right location for you is, we need to get to know your personality better.
 Read the following questions and statements in our test and decide on your answers.
 Think about what is important in your life.
 Is it the weather?
 Or maybe your love for food?
 To be in the same time zone as your long-distance significant other?
-Living in the area with lots of jobs?
+Is moving into a smaller home an option?
+Living in the area with lots of jobs, being able to find a job before moving to another state?
 Or do you wish for a town with vast options for different food?
 Or a living in a town that offers other joys of living that you may share with your partner or friends?

 Each answer to these questions gives a small sign of where you would wish to live.

 I prefer summer activities, water sports, and warm weather to gloomy winter days.

 - Yes.
 If you enjoy warm weather, your ideal destination is a destination that offers summer temperatures year-round.
 You should look into cities and towns in California and Florida.
 And if you don’t mind being further away from the ocean, we would definitely recommend Arizona as well.

 - No. Whether you’re a winter sports enthusiast or simply don’t like sweating waterfalls, there are cities all across the US that offer lower average yearly temperatures.
 Have you considered moving to Alaska?
 If you’d prefer staying in mainland US, we’d like to recommend the Dakotas.
 Just keep in mind that there are some things to consider when moving during winter months.